g00351263/Applied-Project-2019/README.md

 #
 #### For Single Player: <a name="sp"></a>
 #
 <div style="text-align: justify">In Single Player mode you have a scene with 2 scenes can be scene within.
-First Scene is wheer you can play game, Second scene is you can only see random point of game moving objects.
+First Scene is where you can play game, second scene is you can only see random point of game moving objects.
-In the game if you press t/T you will have control of car, you can press b to shoot ball and hit other animated character and can see the score on screen increasing, r to shoot raycast, press f to fly and it decreses the speed of car little bit as it is not in contact with ground collision and gravity. move the car around with w,a,s,d keys.
-There is a huge cylinder shaped object in middle of game, if you go into it, scene will change and i called it teleportal to another world.
+In the game if you press t/T you will have control of car, you can press b to shoot ball and hit other animated character and can see the score on screen increasing, r to shoot ray cast, press f to fly and it decreases the speed of car little bit as it is not in contact with ground collision and gravity. move the car around with w,a,s,d keys.
+There is a huge cylinder-shaped object in middle of game, if you go into it, scene will change, and I called it teleportal to another world.

-Also you can press y to get control of animated character.
-That animated character can be move forward and backward with keys w,s but turning is by using mouse to provide the experienc of firt shooter game. it can shoot bullet to other animated characters to.
+Also, you can press y to get control of animated character.
+That animated character can be move forward and backward with keys w,s but turning is by using mouse to provide the experience of first shooter game. it can shoot bullet to other animated characters to.

-Check the sky made it using the skybox and diffusing the photo of sky.
+Check the sky made it use the skybox and diffusing the photo of sky.

 Ground is made of Heightmap, which decides the low and high of the ground by the grey and black color intensity, mor the black is the higher the ground area.</span>
 #
-### How to Run Single Player Game With Code Provided:<a name="cs"></a>
+### How to Run Single Player Game with Code Provided:<a name="cs"></a>

 1)  Please Copy paste the single player Tank Fight folder into www directory of wamp server.
 Link to single player -> [Single Player](https://github.com/g00351263/Applied-Project-2019/tree/master/Tank%20Fight/Single%20Player)

-2) create database with the provided file of mysql in database folder(login and chat both have seperate database).
+2) create database with the provided file of MySQL in database folder(login and chat both have separate database).
 Link to Database files ->
 [Database Creator Files](https://github.com/g00351263/Applied-Project-2019/tree/master/database%20creators)

 2)  Go onto localhost/login